plus3it/spel/docs/BuildingEFIenabledEL8bootstrapAMIs.md

         Error: Partition(s) 4 on /dev/nvme0n1 have been written, but we have been unable to inform the kernel of the change, probably because it/they are in use.
 As a result, the old partition(s) will remain in use.
 You should reboot now before making further changes.
         ~~~

-        Something is holding the boot-disk open and the system is _not_ in a state suitable for further provisioning
+        Something is holding the boot-disk open and the system is _not_ in a state suitable for further provisioning.
+It will be necessary to investigate what process is holding the disk open and terminate it.
+Once the disk is freed, this step should then work.

     3. Zero-out the de-partitioned boot-disk.
 Something like `dd if=/dev/zero of=/dev/nvme0n1 bs=1024 count=$(( 1024 * 200 ))` should suffice
     4. Force kernel to reread the disk geometry with `partprobe /dev/nvme0n1`